Kubla61/Task-Management/README.md

 After installation user will be able to Add, View, Update, Delete Tasks and Users.
 Search tasks by status and by assignee.

+ Project is written on Laravel Framework 8.83.8 and PHP 7.4.26.

 ## Instalation
 To setup this project basic knowledge of composer, PHP/Laravel and local enviroment is required.

 - [Download and install composer on your machine](https://getcomposer.org).
+- Download And Install [xampp](https://xamppguide.com/xampp-7-4-26/) Or [MAMP](https://www.mamp.info/en/mamp/windows/).
+For windows xampp is recommended, For macOS MAMP is required.
+Please keep in mind project is written on PHP 7.4.26.